cityofaustin/Residential-Permitting/_content/projects/deck/inspect.md

 Permits are only valid for 180 days.
 However, each time you get an inspection and work is done on the project, your permit is extended an additional 180 days.

-If the required changes are taking longer than 180 days to implement, you may need to extend your permit in person at the [Service Center](/contact/) at One Texas Center.
-This requires a you to fill out a Permit Extension/withdrawal/activation form.
+If the required changes are taking longer than 180 days to implement, you may need to extend your permit in person at the [Service Center](/contact/) at the One Texas Center.
+This requires that you fill out a Permit Extension/withdrawal/activation form.
 This type of extension is only permitted once.

 Remember, you must pass your final inspection in order to close your permit(s).